This document provides answers to frequently asked questions about the BrightGauge SSO process.

 When will I know when my account has been migrated?

-Because we’re taking a phased approach and migrating BrightGauge partners in small groups between October and February 2023, we will be sure to provide advance notice to you when we expect your account migration to begin and inform you when the migration is complete for your account so you can activate SSO if you choose to do so.
+Because we’re taking a phased approach and migrating BrightGauge partners in small groups.
+Migration began in October 2022 and is expected to continue in batches.
+The next batch of partners will be migrated in June 2023, we will be sure to provide advance notice to you when we expect your account migration to begin and inform you when the migration is complete for your account so you can activate SSO if you choose to do so.

 Note: While we strive to provide you with the most accurate and timely information, your anticipated migration date is an estimate only and is subject to change as there may be unforeseen circumstances impacting the date of your actual migration.
 Should we need to adjust your anticipated migration date, we will communicate any changes with you as soon as we are able.